diplomagraduate/diplomagraduate/README.md

 - 👋 Hi, I’m @diplomagraduate
 - 👀 I’m interested in web development as well as console based apps and android deveopment
-- 🌱 I’m currently learning B.tech in CSE
+- 🌱 I’m currently pursuing B.tech Degree in CSE
 - 📫 How to reach me - email - diplomagraduate09@gmail.com

 <!---